pivotal/docs-tap/cli-plugins/build-service/overview.hbs.md

 ### <a id='image-command'></a>Image Command

-Use the `image` command to interact with the kpack Image resource that is created by the supply chain.
+Use the `image` command to interact with the kpack image resource that is created by the supply chain.

 #### Image List